Realiserad/fish-ai/README.md

 language = Swedish
 ```

+This will only work well if the LLM you are using has been trained on a dataset
+with the chosen language.

 ### Change the temperature

 Temperature is a decimal number between 0 and 1 controlling the randomness of